Coalition Against Landmines(CALM)

 Helping child landmine survivors get limbs and attend school

-What we do Countries Partnership News Related links CONTACT US
+DONATE NOW What we do Countries Partnership News Related links CONTACT US

 Founders

-Having learned this life was never same for Mr. Desu.
-With dedication and full support of the Ethiopian Physical Therapists Association (which he helped found), he moved forward to help the abandoned child landmine survivors on the streets of Addis Ababa and other cities.
+Having learned this, life was never the same for Mr. Dessu.
+With dedication and full support of his colleagues, Dessu moved forward to help child landmine survivors in Ethiopia.

 Shumye Gebrehiwot

-In 2000, Mr. Shumye was working as a program Director for the U.S. based Landmine Survivors Network (LSN) in Ethiopia when he met Desu.
+Mr. Shumye worked as a program Director for the U.S. based Landmine Survivors Network (LSN) in Ethiopia.
 Shumye suffered injuries and right leg above knee amputation from the civil war in Ethiopia.
-He represented LSN and helped with development of action plans and project budgets that largely benefit landmine survivors in Ethiopia.
+He represented LSN and helped with development of action plan and project budgets that largely benefit landmine survivors in Ethiopia.
 He participated and advocated for the global initiative to ban landmines.
 Worked with the Ethiopian Government to promote survivors' assistance, disability sport activities and socio-economic re-integration of persons with disabilities.
 Shumye firmly advocated for the rights of landmine survivors and other persons with disabilities.
 He also helped develop nation-wide Rehabilitation Service Directory in Ethiopia.
-Mr. Shumye migrated to the United States in 2002 and reconnected with Desu.
-He is studying accounting at Potomac College in Washington, DC. |
+Mr. Shumye graduated from Potomac College in Washington, DC. |